Portland’s Bucket of Blood (or “I’d Rather Be Lonely Tonight”)

 Hallway of the White Eagle’s Second Floor

-I could say no. I should say no. Had my father not died before I felt I had proven myself to him to not be a coward, I’d feel empowered enough to say no, no, go fuck yourself, hell no. Instead, I say, okay.
-Glen Fitch grins, well, you are the resident skeptic, he says, so go get skeptical.
-He’s giddy, in his schoolmarm-smarmy way, almost hoping I get ear-fucked by a diabolical three-dicked monkey with batwings which flies up out of the gateway with eighteen of its brethren.
-Fifty-four flaming monkey dicks, all-told, I crunch the numbers of what we can speculate of Glen Fitch’s fantasy, eighteen monkeys and their flaming dicks trying to burn their way through my underpants.
+I could say no. I should say no. But while I may be scared shitless, Old Man Neverman didn’t raise a coward.
+Glen goads me with the words, you’re not afraid to go in alone, Vic, are you?
+You are our resident skeptic, he says.
+Yeah, Glen, I am the skeptic.
+Doesn’t mean I am not spooked.
+Fucking Glen.
+He’s damn near giddy, in his schoolmarm-smarmy way, almost hoping I get ear-fucked by a diabolical three-dicked monkey with batwings which flies up out of the gateway with eighteen of its brethren.
+Fifty-four flaming monkey dicks, all-told, I calculate from Glen Fitch’s fantasy, eighteen monkeys and their flaming dicks trying to burn their way through my underpants.
 Yes, I am terrified, but I guess that’s the point.

 I go through with it.
-I sit down in the closet, the southern half of the Gateway to Hell.
-They close the closet door, shutting me into this tight space.
-They turn out the lights in the hotel room then leave the hotel room entirely.
+I sit down in the closet of Room 3, the southern half of the Gateway to Hell.
+Team NOPI closes the closet door, shutting me into this tight space.
+They turn out the lights in the hotel room then leave the Room 3 entirely.
 I am in complete, absolute, darkness sitting in the closet.
 With Typhoid Larry playing underneath us, there is nothing but noise and vibration.
 I take out my phone and look-up ignoramus et ignorabimu.
 We do not know and we will not know.
-Well, shit… if this is what is written on Scorpitaria’s breast, I suppose she’s playing hard to get.
+Well, shit… I suppose Scorpitaria is playing hard to get.
 I put my phone away.
 Let’s take this experiment seriously.

 I am disoriented.
 It is so dark, I can turn my head from left to right, from right to wrong, from up to down to hell and I see no change.
 All is ink black.
 The audio equipment is on the shelf above my head, or at least, it was the last time there was enough light for me to find my bearings.
 Is there a spirit present in this room, I ask aloud.
-No jokes, I am serious.
-Is there anyone listening to me?
-While I am blind, there is plenty of interference in the bass pounding at the floor boards from the live show beneath us.
-Still, while I might not hear the screeches of the damned or the whistling of the forsaken or any other holy hell hollered up from the depths of despair, the sensitive audio equipment on the shelf above me might pick-up the idle chatter of doomed souls hissing fouls things.
+I’m gravely serious.
+I ask the dark if anyone is listening.
+The only sound is the bass pounding at the floor boards from the live show beneath us.
+The hope of this NOPI experiment is while I may not hear the screeches of the damned or the whistling of the forsaken or any other holy hell hollered up from the depths of despair, Tate’s sensitive audio equipment on the shelf above me might pick-up the idle chatter of doomed souls hissing fouls things.

-Is there anyone in here with me, I ask.
+Is there anyone in here with me?, I ask.
 Any ladies of the night or orphan spirits?
 They say this is a portal to an evil dimension, but it seems pretty tame to me.
 The band is mediocre at best, I say, continuing to ramble to myself out-loud.
-Step-son metalhead, I’d call it.
-The beer here sucks.
-There is too much good beer in Portland for White Eagle to only sell their own shitty beer…
+Forsaken step-son angst-metal, I’d call it.
+And the beer here sucks.
+White Eagle is doing the people of Portland a disservice by only selling their own shitty fucking beer…

-I remain in fetal position for a moment or two after impact before pushing the heavy equipment off of me, wincing at the the possibility of further violence.
-I open the closet door and crawl out, stumbling through the dark room looking for a light switch.
-Once the room is lit, I do not turn around.
-I struggle with opening the door before leaving the room to leap downstairs into the busy tavern, straight to the bar to order a whiskey beer back.
+I remain in fetal position for a held-breath or two after impact before pushing the heavy equipment off of me, bracing defensively at the the possibility of further violence.
+I open the closet door and crawl out of the closet and into the hotel room.
+The only light is coming from beneath the door to the hallway.
+I find a light switch.
+Once the room is illuminated, I do not turn around.
+My shaky grip struggles with the door handle before I can exit the room.
+I jet to the stairwell and nearly leap downstairs into the busy tavern, straight to the bar to order a whiskey beer back.
 I do not look over my shoulder at the upstairs I vacated.
 Whatever’s up there won’t have to bother with me ever again.

 Typhoid Larry is head-banging to another James Taylor cover, screeching, don’t say yes, but please don’t say no, I don’t want to be lonely tonight!

 The NOPI team is beside themselves when hearing my story.
 We listen to the recording, but it is hard to hear anything nuanced with the live band playing.
-When played-back, what you can hear over the din of noise is my voiced criticisms before a commotion as the hardware spontaneously spills.
-After a beat, my voice comes across the tape, shit… shit.
+When played-back, what you can hear over the music is my voiced criticisms before a commotion as the hardware spontaneously spills.
+After a beat, my voice comes across the tape, oh – holy… shit.
 Fuck this, I need a beer.

-I finish my drinks and wish them luck.
+My part of the investigation is fucking done.
+I finish my drinks and wish the team luck.
 With the company I’ve kept over the last hour, I’d rather be lonely tonight.

 White Eagle and its haunted second floor